zuiderkwast/jsonrpc2-erlang/README.md

 Usage
 -----

-The processing is done using a callback function.
-The method and params are passed to the callback function and the return value are used as results.
-Any exception from the callback function is caught and results in an appropriate error message.
+`jsonrpc2:handle/2,3` delegates the actual remote procedure call to a callback "handler" function by passing the method name and the params.
+The return value of the handler function, which should be in a form that can be encoded as JSON, is used as the result and packed into a JSON-RPC response.

+To produce an error response, the handler function is allowed to throw certain exceptions.
+See *Error handling* below.

 Example
 -------